Melissa Barrera Reportedly Fired From ‘Scream 7’

 Barrera starred in 2022’s Scream and 2023’s Scream VI as the lead character, Samantha Carpenter, alongside co-star and Wednesday actress, Jenna Ortega.
 The two portrayed sisters and had to fend off Ghostface in the two films.
 Original franchise heroine Neve Campbell left Scream VI due to a salary dispute with the studio, and Barrera and Ortega’s characters took the lead alongside Courteney Cox.

 Barrera has not publicly responded to the news of her apparent firing.
-The main company behind the horror franchise, Spyglass, has also not released a statement regarding the matter.
 However, multiple outlets previously reported that Barrera was expected to reprise her role in the next film.

+Spyglass — the company behind the film — released a statement to Variety explaining their decision to cut ties with Barrera.
+The outlet noted that she was not fired for showing support for Palestine, but rather, that her social media posts were interpreted as antisemitic.

+“Spyglass’ stance is unequivocally clear: We have zero tolerance for antisemitism or the incitement of hate in any form, including false references to genocide, ethnic cleansing, Holocaust distortion or anything that flagrantly crosses the line into hate speech,” a Spyglass spokesperson said.

 Scream VI ended with Barrera and Ortega’s characters defeating the three villains who were behind the Ghostface mask — their roommate, Quinn, their friend Ethan, and Detective Bailey.
 Since Samantha’s late father is Billy Loomis — the original Ghostface — fans watched her character experience delusions, where she would see and hear him urge her to embrace her violent side.